Lifting partial smoothing to solve HJB equations and stochastic control problems: Introduction

 \section{Introduction}

 This paper is devoted to study a class of stochastic optimal control problems (with finite horizon $T<+\infty$) where the state space is an infinite dimensional Hilbert space $H$ and where the control operator is unbounded, i.e. its image goes out of the state space $H$, taking values in a larger space $\overline{H}$.
-Such unboundedness arises commonly in applications, in particular in boundary control and in control of delay equations with delay in the control which are our driving examples and are treated in Section \ref{sec:verifica_ipotesi}.
-Our goal is to find solutions of the associated HJB equations regular enough to define optimal feedback controls.
+Such unboundedness arises commonly in applications, in particular in boundary control and in control of delay equations with delay in the control which are our driving examples and are treated in Section \ref{sec:verifica_ipotesi}. {Our main goal is to prove existence and uniqueness of solutions of the associated HJB equations regular enough to define optimal feedback controls (Theorem \ref{esistenzaHJB-progr}) and to prove a verification theorem and the existence of optimal feedbacks (Theorems \ref{teorema controllo} and \ref{teo su controllo feedback}).}

 We studied these types of problems in the recent paper \cite{FGFM-III} (see also \cite{FGFM-I,FGFM-II}) obtaining the required regularity in the case when the cost functional is independent of the state variable.
-This is a somehow strong restriction which is not verified in most applications (see e.g. \cite{CarmonaEtAl18,ChenWu20,EvansKendallTheodoru21, GozziLeocata21,GMSJOTA,MouraFathy13,Sritharanbook}) and which comes from a difficult technical issue which we explain later in the paper, see, in particular Remarks \ref{rm:prima-di sezHJB} and \ref{rm:dopoproofmain}.
+This is a somehow strong restriction which is not verified in most applications (see e.g. \cite{CarmonaEtAl18,ChenWu20,EvansKendallTheodoru21, GozziLeocata21,GMSJOTA,MouraFathy13,Sritharanbook}) and which comes from a difficult technical issue which we explain later in the paper, see, in particular, Remarks \ref{rm:prima-di sezHJB} and \ref{rm:dopoproofmain}.

 In this paper (which can be considered a continuation of \cite{FGFM-III}) we develop a new approach to overcome such unpleasant restriction.
 The core idea of \cite{FGFM-III} was the proof of partial smoothing results for a class of Ornstein-Uhlenbeck semigroups which includes our main examples.
 Such results were proved for data of the form $\phi(x)=\hat{\phi}(Px)$ for a suitable operator $P$ which is typically a projection on some finite dimensional subspace.